i wrote this for Do or Die magazine

 Paperback / 334pp / no price given / ISBN 1-57027-087-2

 This is his third published book, the previous two being a critique of the US radical environmental/Earth First! movement in How Deep is Deep Ecology? and an even more critical analysis of Murray Bookchin’s Social Ecology sect in Beyond Bookchin: Preface for a Future Social Ecology.
-Altogether, these books display Watson’s keen dissident intellect and emphasise his eco-anarchist dialectic.
-The best aspect of Against The Megamachine (ATMM), though, is the inclusion of his writings which delve into subjects not often addressed enough by anarchist theorists – the imperial use of language, spiritualism from an anarchist perspective and the effects of militarisation on society and the militarised (soldiers and their increasingly civilian targets).
+Altogether, these books display Watson’s keen dissident intellect and emphasize his eco-anarchist dialectic.
+The best aspect of Against The Megamachine (ATMM), though, is the inclusion of his writings which delve into subjects not often addressed by anarchist theorists – the imperial use of language, spiritualism from an anarchist perspective and the effects of militarization on society and the militarized (soldiers and their increasingly civilian targets).